 B, L, D

-After breakfast, you will trek to the Namche Bazaar from Pheriche today.
-The trail is mostly descending with some steep sections on barren and rocky terrain.
+After breakfast, you will trek from Pheriche to Namche Bazaar today.
+The trail is mostly downhill, with some steep sections on barren, rocky terrain.
 Similarly, the barren views shift from barren landscapes to green hills.
-En route, you will pass by the beautiful and traditional villages of Shomare, Pangboche, Tengboche, and Phuki Tenga.
+En route, you will pass by the beautiful and traditional villages of Shomare, Pangboche, Tengboche, and Phunki Tenga for Lunch.
 You will also cross several suspension bridges over the Dudh Koshi River and pass by familiar scenery to reach Namche in the late afternoon.
 After arriving here, you can chill in the pubs and do some Himalayan souvenir shopping in the markets.
-Tonight you will stay at a lodge in Namche Bazaar.
+Tonight, you will stay at Khumbu Lodge or similar in Namche Bazaar.

 Namche to Lukla Trek